 Should I request an IELTS remark?
 Every candidate has the chance to apply for an IELTS remark if they feel that their scores do not reflect their true exam performance.
 However, NOT every candidate who doesn’t get the band scores they need should do this!
 There are many factors that you should take into account before deciding on applying for an enquiry into your results – and a couple might surprise you!
 So, in today’s blog, we are going to look at the SEVEN QUESTIONS that any student considering a remark should ask themselves (and answer honestly!) before spending money on one.
 But, before we get into those, let’s start by looking at some…

-Why did the IELTS examiner keep on interrupting me in the Speaking Test?
+Why did the IELTS examiner interrupt me in the Speaking Test?
 This is a question that I see time and time again in Facebook groups.
 Well, actually, it’s not usually a question, but a complaint.
 An angry complaint that accuses the examiner of ruining the student’s speaking performance.

-I want to start this post by telling you something that you might find a bit shocking.
+The importance of adding details to your IELTS Cue Card I want to start this post by telling you something that you might find a bit shocking.
 Are you ready?
-In IELTS Speaking Part 1, you don’t need to address all of the bullet points on the cue card.
+In IELTS Speaking Part 1, you don’t need to address all of the bullet points on the IELTS cue card.
 That’s right, there is no penalty for missing one, or two or even three! 😲

-In Part 3 of the IELTS Speaking test, you move from the personal to the general.
+Think global for success in IELTS Speaking Part 3 In IELTS Speaking Part 3, you move from the personal to the general.
 While Part 1 and Part 2 ask you to answer questions based on your life experiences, in Part 3 you are asked to comment about abstract topics.
 And for me, this this is the part of the test where the examiner really gets to test your language and academic skills.

-The first section of the IELTS speaking test should be the easiest for all test-takers because the questions are all about YOU 😎, so hopefully you will never have to struggle to find an answer!
-However, as many test-takers have discovered over the years, the topics in Part 1 an sometimes be, well, strange!
+When IELTS Speaking Part 1 gets strange The first section of the IELTS speaking test should be the easiest for all test-takers because the questions are all about YOU 😎, so hopefully you will never have to struggle to find an answer!
+However, as many test-takers have discovered over the years, the topics in IELTS Speaking Part 1 can sometimes be, well, strange!
 So, in today’s blog, I want to talk about how to prepare for the questions you can predict, and then ones that you definitely can’t!
 But first, let’s start with the THE FACTS 🗒